Health Information Act FAQ

 • Clinical Data: Covers diagnoses, treatment details, and physical or mental health conditions.

-Does the HIB apply to non-digital systems like pen-and-paper setups?
+Does the HIA apply to non-digital systems like pen-and-paper setups?

-Yes, even clinics using pen-and-paper systems are required to comply with HIB guidelines, as data protection requirements apply universally.
+Yes, even clinics using pen-and-paper systems are required to comply with HIA guidelines, as data protection requirements apply universally.